Louis C.K. Jokes About Sexually Harassing Women: ‘I Like to Jerk Off, and I Don’t Like Being Alone’

 When it was pointed out that C.K. had admitted everything, Duran shifted gears.
 “Everyone deserves a road to redemption,” he said.

 Ann Horner, 62, was the first protester to show up.
 “Keep it in your pants,” her sign said.
-Horner said she has experienced both harassment and sexual assault in her life, and that she was here because of C.K’s harassment of women.
-“It’s not okay with me,” she said.
+Horner said she has experienced both harassment and sexual assault in her life, and that she was here because of C.K.’s harassment of women.
+“It’s not OK me,” she said.

 “Do you think it’s funny when people jerk off in front of women?” she asked him.